FasterXML/jackson-module-kotlin/README.md

 # Overview

 Module that adds support for serialization/deserialization of [Kotlin](http://kotlinlang.org) classes and data classes.
 Previously a default constructor must have existed on the Kotlin object for Jackson to deserialize into the object.
 With this module, single constructor classes can be used automatically, and those with secondary constructors or static factories are also supported.

 # Status

 [![Build Status](https://travis-ci.org/FasterXML/jackson-module-kotlin.svg)](https://travis-ci.org/FasterXML/jackson-module-kotlin)

-2.9.8+ Releases are compiled with Kotlin 1.3.x, other older releases are Kotlin 1.2.x.
-All should be compatible with current Kotlin if you also ensure the `kotlin-reflect` depedency is included with the same version number as stdlib.
+2.9.8+ releases are compiled with Kotlin 1.3.x, other older releases are Kotlin 1.2.x.
+All should be compatible with current Kotlin if you also ensure the `kotlin-reflect` dependency is included with the same version number as stdlib.

 * release `2.9.7` (for Jackson `2.9.x`)
 * release `2.8.11.1` (for Jackson `2.8.x`)